-My Misadventures in Guanajuato
+My Silly Guanajuato Misadventure

-What have I got myself into?
+What did I get myself into?

 Quit the self-loathing.
-You’re in a foreign country, live the moment and don’t waste it.
+You’re in a foreign country; live the moment and don’t waste it.